 Boat rides, holiday lights, animals, butterflies - people come to Brookgreen Gardens for a myriad of reasons.
 Its origins as a sculpture garden, however, form the foundation of this National Historic Landmark with an internationally recognized art collection.
 Brookgreen's late founder, Anna Hyatt Huntington, envisioned and created an outdoor gallery for her own sculptures as well as those of other artists.
 Today, visitors can view more than 1,400 works of art from more than 350 sculptors and enroll in sculpture workshops, too.

 Exercising the mind doesn't seem like work when you visit one of the area's interactive museums.
 Kids will only register the element of fun as they play their way through exhibits designed to be touched and explored.

-Myrtle Beach is home to the Children’s Museum of South Carolina, where kids can try on a variety of hats through role playing and hands-on activities.
-Banker, builder, archeologist, pirate, farmer, even a pizza delivery truck driver – all children need to learn about the world around them is imagination.
+Myrtle Beach is home to EdVenture Children's, where kids can try on a variety of hats through role playing and hands-on activities.
+Banker, builder, archeologist, pirate, farmer, even a pizza delivery truck driver - all children need to learn about the world around them is imagination.
 The museum takes care of the rest.
 Themed activities and programs, such as Indoor Adventure Day and Tales for Tots, offer more in-depth learning experiences.